OllieJones/index-wp-mysql-for-speed/readme.txt

 = It takes a long time to display the plugin's settings page.
 Why? =

 This plugin examines your MySQL database as it renders its settings page.
 On shared hosts that can take a while.
-Please be patient, and please avoid clicking the link more than once.
+Please be patient, and please avoid clicking the Index MySQL link more than once.

 = I use a nonstandard database table prefix.
 Will this work ? =